jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - ✅ Syncing with external calendar services (requires provider APIs)

 **Setup requirements:**
-1. Download the experiment files from the GitHub repository
+1. Temporarily clone the [webext-experiments](https://github.com/thunderbird/webext-experiments/) repository.
-2. Copy the entire(!) `experiments/calendar/` directory into your extension (without modifications, use a git client or download the complete zip file of the entire repository and extract the needed folder)
+2. Add all experiment_apis entries found in the cloned manifest.json file at `calendar/manifest.json` to the project's `manifest.json`.
-3. Add experiment_apis entries to manifest.json, include all (!) entries found in https://github.com/thunderbird/webext-experiments/blob/main/calendar/manifest.json
+3. Copy the `calendar/experiments/calendar/` directory from the cloned repository into the project as `experiments/calendar/` (this path matches the entries from the cloned manifest.json).
+Do not modify the files.

 **Note:**
 The calendar API defaults to the jCal format, but tasks are currently only supporting the iCal format.
 Therefore: Always request iCal format: